Where does the Bureau of Population, Refugees, and Migration work in the region?

-What funding did the U.S. government provide through the Bureau of Population, Refugees, and Migration to projects in the region in fiscal year 2011 (October 1, 2010 – September 30, 2011)?
+What funding did the U.S. government provide through the Bureau of Population, Refugees, and Migration to projects in the region in Fiscal Year 2015 (October 1, 2014 – September 30, 2015)?

 In which countries does the Department of State base Refugee Coordinators in the region?
 Which countries do they cover?

-A regional Refugee Coordinator, Deputy Refugee Coordinator and Assistant Refugee Coordinator are based in Bangkok, Thailand.
-They monitor protection, assistance and refugee resettlement for populations of concern in Southeast Asia, East Asia and Bangladesh.
+The Regional Refugee Coordinator, Deputy Regional Refugee Coordinator, and Assistant Regional Refugee Coordinator are based in Bangkok, Thailand and cover populations of concern in Southeast Asia, Northeast Asia, and East Asia and the Pacific.